-All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
+All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
 Information about the application process is available on the Department of Cinematic Arts website and the Graduate Admissions website.

 The Ph.D. program in film studies has an impressive job placement record, with graduates located in faculty positions at major research universities and prestigious liberal arts colleges throughout the world.
 Graduates are, through their published research, visible and productive contributors to film studies and related disciplines, and many have served in leadership positions within professional organizations such as the Society for Cinema and Media Studies.

 Within the program, faculty mentor students toward professional careers by supervising their development as both effective teachers and scholars.
 Regular workshops offered on topics such as journal and conference submissions, job interviews, and related topics help prepare students for careers within and beyond academia.
 Students also are regularly advised on applying for grants and awards to facilitate their advanced research, whether conducted in Iowa or elsewhere.